derwiki/bookalike/README.md

 ```

 ## Disclaimer

-This tool is intended for legitimate purposes such as creating summaries, anonymizing documents for privacy reasons, or adapting texts for educational use.
-It is not to be used for illegal activities, including but not limited to copyright infringement or any form of plagiarism.
-Users are responsible for ensuring that their use of the tool complies with all applicable laws and regulations.
+This tool is intended for legitimate purposes such as creating summaries, anonymizing documents for privacy reasons, or
+adapting texts for educational use.
+It is not to be used for illegal activities, including but not limited to copyright
+infringement or any form of plagiarism.
+Users are responsible for ensuring that their use of the tool complies with all
+applicable laws and regulations.

 ## License
 This project is open-source and available under the MIT License.

 ## Contributions

 Contributions to this project are welcome.
-Please ensure that any contributions adhere to the existing code standards and include appropriate tests.
+Please ensure that any contributions adhere to the existing code standards

-## Support
-If you encounter any issues or have questions about using this tool, please file an issue on the project's GitHub repository.
+and include appropriate tests.